offsoc/forgejo/options/setting/config-cheat-sheet.md

   ```

 ## <a name="ssh.minimum_key_sizes" href="#ssh.minimum_key_sizes">SSH minimum key sizes</a>
-Define allowed algorithms and their minimum key length (use -1 to disable a type):
+Define allowed algorithms and their minimum key length (use -1 to disable a type).

 ```ini
 [ssh.minimum_key_sizes]